ramantehlan/LegalAI/README.md

 ## Competition

-- No other company is providing the same service.
-- Some legal firm in US are using AI/ML for the same, but it's only for the personal use.
+- **Luminance** is an document analytics software that utilities artificial intelligence to provide both a global overview and a forensic insight into a company, and handle big data.

+- **Kira** is a powerful machine learning software that identifies, extracts, and analyzes text in your contracts and other documents.

+- **SpotDraft**, helping businesses make their contracts “come to life”.

+- **CaseMine**, NCR-based legal research and analysis platform.

+- **NearLaw**, to search for cases.

+- **Pensieve**, AI-driven legal research platform.

+What makes us different is, we are trying to make it affordable, and we can also work with physical documents.

 **How we deal with upcoming competition?**

 - API Licensing, which will create indirect revenue from competition.

+**For Future**

+- IOT based scanner, which will directly push documents to cloud.
+It will give us a competitive advantage.

 ## Sales/Money

 - Free for Individual for first 3 cases.
 (To increase the penetration)
-- Individual subscription
+- Individual subscription.
-	- [INR 8000/Month].
-- Team subscription (10 Member)
+- Team subscription (10-50 Member)
-	- [INR 20000/Month]
-	- +1 user [INR 1500/month]
-- Corporate subscription (50 Member)
+- Corporate subscription (50-n Member)
-	- [INR 40000/Month]
-	- +1 user [INR 1000/Month]

 ## Achievements